kevinpt/UnicodeImage/README.rst

 Usage
 -----

-After installation UnicodeImage is onvoked from the commandline with the `ui` program.
+After installation UnicodeImage is invoked from the commandline with the ``ui`` program.

 .. code-block:: shell-session